 As a family of six, it’s probably no surprise that things start to get pretty expensive.
 That’s why I decided to split everyone up so not everyone had to do everything.
 And to my joy, there was not one bit of fear of missing out (FOMO).

-My husband took my son (the soccer fan) to a Paris Saint-Germain soccer game (or um, football game).
+My son (the soccer fan) went to a Paris Saint-Germain soccer game (or um, football game).
 I took two of my girls (the ballet fans) to see the Paris Opera Ballet.
 My two youngest kids took a cooking class at Cook’n with Class while my oldest kids (who actually really like museums) went to the Army Museum (and got caught in a protest).
 What we found was that it still felt like family time, but everyone got to do something special while keeping within our budget.

 Even if you don’t have four kids, it will give you some individual time with your kids, and let’s be honest here, a break, which is actually good for everyone’s mental health.